Workplace Discrimination | Australian Employment Lawyers

 Complaints of workplace discrimination can be made in writing or over the phone to an officer of the AHRC but should be made within 12 months of the date of the alleged discrimination; otherwise the AHRC may terminate the complaint.

 In most circumstances a complainant will be advised to name the particular individual who is accused of engaging in the offending conduct as well as the employer.
 The respondent is given an opportunity to respond to the complaint prior to attending a compulsory conference.

-If the matter is not settled at the conference then the AHRC must terminate the complaint and if the complainant wishes to pursue the matter further, he or she must bring an application to the Federal Court or the Federal Circuit Court within 60 days of the date of the notice of termination by the President of the AHRC.
+If the matter is not settled at the conference then the AHRC must terminate the complaint and if the complainant wishes to pursue the matter further, he or she must bring an application to the Federal Court or the Federal Circuit and Family Court (FCFCA) within 60 days of the date of the notice of termination by the President of the AHRC.